 September Gordon Veitch gives the public their first chance to play the Battlegame he has developed for the Trust.
-The Game allows adults and young people to learn more about the history of the battle and is played on $10' \ge 8'$ board that incorporates local topography and scale models of buildings.
+The Game allows adults and young people to learn more about the history of the battle and is played on 10' x 8' board that incorporates local topography and scale models of buildings.
 There has never been a detailed archaeological survey of the battlefield area, the western part of which is covered by a small housing development.
 The lottery grant would help fund detailed research into exactly where each element of the conflict took place and then involve the community in a metal detecting survey.
 This would include the gardens of the housing estate and it is hoped that people living there will take part in the survey.
 The results of this work, which would be led by Dr Tony Pollard and a team from the Centre for Battlefield Archaeology at Glasgow University, will increase knowledge of the battle itself.
-East Lothian Courier, September 14 2007

-Understanding the Battle - Research and Challenges A major new archaeological investigation was announced today to give historians a better understanding of what happened at the battle of Prestonpans.
+East Lothian Courier, September 14 2007 Understanding the BattleResearch and Challenges A major new archaeological investigation was announced today to give historians a better understanding of what happened at the battle of Prestonpans.
 The £60,000 Heritage Lottery Fund boost will also be used to train guides, create markers and pay for a major new conference and arts festival.
 Edinburgh Evening News, April 3 2008 Archaeologists believe Victorian builders "robbed" the ruins of a house at the centre of the Jacobite cause for its stone.
 A dig has uncovered buried remains of the mansion at Prestonpans in East Lothian.
 Evidence of stone being taken was found at what would have been its east wing.
-Dr Tony Pollard, of the University of Glasgow, led the excavation by local volunteers unde the auspices of Prestonpans Battlefield Trust.
+Dr Tony Pollard, of the University of Glasgow, led the excavation by local volunteers under the auspices of Prestonpans Battlefield Trust.
 Dr Pollard, of the university's Centre for Battlefield Archaeology, said a number of interesting finds were made during the dig.
-He said: "Excavation trenches revealed evidence for a wall of the east wing of the house, which had been robbed out during the Victorian period, leaving only a deep trench behind.
-The stones were removed to be used in the new walls and buildings around the site."
-BBC News Channel, June 15 2009 2010 January The Battle of Prestonpans Heritage Trust has been concerned for some time that the teaching of Scottish history has become less of a priority in schools.
-With lottery funding of nearly £10,000 from Awards for All, the Trust makes visits to some 32 schools in the area, free of charge.
-The Trust intends that the pilot programme will continue into the future and expand beyond East Lothian.
+He said: "Excavation trenches revealed evidence for a wall of the east wing of the house, which had been robbed out during the Victorian period, leaving only a deep trench behind The stones were removed to be used in the new walls and buildings around the site."
+BBC News Channel, June 15 2009 2010 January pilot programme will continue into the future and expand beyond East Lothian.
 Each visit has three component parts which together provide an interactive and fun way to learn about the Jacobite rising of 1745, and in particular, the Battle of Prestonpans which saw Bonnie Prince Charlie defeat the government forces in less than 15 minutes.
 First the Trust's storyteller sets the scene.
 Then Adam Watters recounts his experience of the battle, with a hands-on demonstration of the clothes and weapons of the time.
 Finally the children play Gordon Veitch's battle game on a scale model of the actual battle area.
 Dr Tony Pollard and the Centre for Battlefield Archaeology at Glasgow University present their findings following the completion of a major community archaeology programme.
 As well as involving the local community in fieldwork, an excavation open day was convened in June 2009 and highly popular artefact workshops were held at local schools.
-The report reveals that the famous 1745 Battle of Prestonpans actually began 500 metres further east than previously thought.
+The report reveals that the famous 1745